 Some patients find it beneficial to write down questions and make a photocopy so that a copy can be given to the physician and one kept for making notes during the appointment.
 This is certainly not required but sometimes preferred if you may desire to share the information with family or otherwise.
 A summary of your time is usually provided if desired, and diagnoses are provided in written form so this is really just a personal preference.

 Better Health Chiropractic & Physical Rehab fully welcomes patients to ask questions that they feel need to be answered.
+Anchorage residents schedule an appointment with us because they know they can count on our Same-Day Promise for fast pain relief.
 If you have a question and are not sure if you should ask it, then feel free to let us help you decide if it is something that needs to be addressed.
 It is far better to find out that the issue is a small matter that we can solve than to go for an extended period of time wondering.
 Request a time to get answers to your chiropractic questions in Anchorage!